paspoid/android/README.md

 # Pasport ID Android SDK

-## Обзор
+## Overview

-PasportID SDK — клиентская библиотека для интеграции SSO-аутентификации через приложение Pasport на Android.
+The Pasport ID SDK is a client library for integrating SSO authentication via the Pasport app on Android.